 Standlee Hay Company Premium Timothy Grass

-As you can see from the box, this hay is manufacutered with one thing in mind; rabbits!
-It’s all natural and comes with no additives.
+As you can see from the box, this hay is manufactured with one thing in mind; rabbits!
+It’s all-natural and comes with no additives.
 18, 25 and 48 oz options are available, great for those of you looking to trial the product before investing in bulk.

 It’s high in fiber, low in calories and contains a moderate amount of protein.
 Overall this is a great product and one that will keep your bunny happily chewing away all day long.